I’ve seen hundreds of daily study routine examples for students in my years as an exam success coach.

 In the introduction, I said that no matter how good a study routine is, there’s ALWAYS room for improvement.

 Well, I’m no exception to this.
-So with the benefit of all I’ve learned about effective ways to study since my university days, here are the five main things I’d do differently:
+So with the benefit of all I’ve learned about effective ways to study since my university days, here are the five main things I’d do differently if I was planning a study schedule now:

 1. I’d meditate to boost focus